 We all know the importance of getting a good night’s sleep.
 To perform and feel your best, U.S. adults are advised to sleep between seven to nine hours each night.
 However, it’s not just the number of hours or quantity of sleep that matters, but also the quality of that sleep.
 For individuals with a sleep disorder called sleep apnea, a restful night’s sleep can be an elusive dream.

-According to the American Sleep Apnea Association, the sleep disorder is defined as being “an involuntary cessation of breathing that occurs while the patient is asleep.”
+According to the American Sleep Apnea Association, sleep disorder is defined as being “an involuntary cessation of breathing that occurs while the patient is asleep.”
 In many cases, an individual may be completely unaware that he or she has the condition as the disruptions in breathing aren’t sufficient to wake a person up.
-This doesn’t, however, mean that an individual is sleeping soundly and the damaging effects of sleep apnea include fatigue, high blood pressure, heart disease, stroke, diabetes and depression.
+This doesn’t, however, mean that an individual is sleeping soundly and the damaging effects of sleep apnea include fatigue, high blood pressure, heart disease, stroke, diabetes, and depression.

 A recent study that was conducted by researchers at the University of Minnesota Morris, examined the potential impact of sleep apnea within the commercial trucking industry.
 For the study, researchers compared the driving records of 1,600 commercial truckers who had all been diagnosed with the sleep disorder against those of truck drivers who did not have the disorder.